How to Use a French Press

 How You Do It

-Pour your measured coffee grounds into the beaker.
+Dump out the hot water you used to pre-heat the beaker, then pour your measured coffee grounds in.
 By now, your water will probably be ready.
-I let the water heat up until it is almost to a boil, then take it off of the heat and let it sit for 30 seconds or so.
-Next, pour about 2/3 of the water into the beaker.
-Using a spoon, gently stir the grounds into the hot water.
-Then add the rest of the water.
+I let the water heat up until it’s boiling, then take it off of the heat and let it sit for 30-60 seconds or so.
+Next, pour just enough water over the grounds to get them all wet.
+This will allow the coffee to bloom, letting out all that carbon dioxide that makes the coffee taste bitter.
+Allow it to bloom for about 30-45 seconds.
+Then pour in the rest of the water.

 Place the plunger into the beaker, but don’t press the grounds yet.
-Set a timer for five minutes and wait.
-If you want a stronger cup, simply let it steep for a few minutes longer.
+Set a timer for 4-6 minutes and wait.
+If you used a very course grind, let the coffee steep longer.

 When the time is up, slowly press the grounds to the bottom of the beaker.
 Grab your favorite mug and pour yourself a cup!